EMERGING MARKETS-Asian markets mostly weaker; Thai baht, Korean won biggest laggards

 "Geopolitical tensions in Korea are not new, but they could keep a check on KRW gains for the time being," analysts at DBS said.

-Equities in the region were largely trading lower, with those in Thailand .SETI and Singapore .STI losing nearly 0.5% each.
-Shares in Philippines .PSI and India .NSEI largely traded flat.
+Equities in the region were largely trading lower, with those in Thailand .SETI and Singapore .STI losing over 0.5% each.
+Shares in Philippines .PSIadded 0.4% and those in India .NSEI largely traded flat.

 Earlier in the session, certain tech issues related to the FTSE 100 Index had impacted the Singapore and Malaysian stock markets, with several FTSE Bursa Malaysia indices seen not updating.